drazendee/mimmitkoodaa/mimmitkoodaa-intro/part2_helloJavaScript.md

 1. Open up your editor (VS Code) and click to Open Folder.
 Find the empty Mimmit Koodaa folder on your desktop and open it.
 1. Create a new index.html file in VS Code (File -> New File)
 1. Write the base for your html page (sample below)
-1. Save the page as index.html on your computer in a new folder on your desktop called "HelsinkiEvents"
+1. Save the page as index.html on your computer in a new folder on your desktop called "Mimmit Koodaa"
 1. Open the file with your browser

 ```html